gruntwork-io/docs/docs/2.0/docs/library/tutorials/deploying-your-first-gruntwork-module.md

 </TabItem>
 <TabItem value="Terragrunt" label="Terragrunt" default>

-Terragrunt will generate an execution plan using the `plan` action.
-The plan will show what resources Terragrunt determines need to be created or modified.
+Terragrunt will generate an execution plan using the `plan` command.
+The plan output will display the resources that Terragrunt determines need to be created or modified.

-In your plan output, you should expect to see an AWS Lambda function, IAM role, IAM policy, IAM Role Policy Attachment, and Cloudwatch Log group.
+In the plan output, you should expect to see an AWS Lambda function, IAM role, IAM policy, IAM role policy attachment, and CloudWatch Log Group.

 ```bash
 terragrunt plan
 ```